-In general Syndicates allow you to own a capital share in a horse, Racing Clubs allow you to lease the horse for an agreed upon length of time.
+In general Syndicates allow you to own a capital share in a horse (you actually part-own the horse), Racing Clubs allow you to lease the horse for an agreed upon length of time.
 The cost of Racing Clubs is therefore usually less but you’ll still gain most of the benefits of actually owning a horse for example trips to the races, meeting the trainer and jockey in the paddock, stable visits etc. Syndicates give you the chance to actually own a horse and be fully involved in the horses career at a fraction of the cost of Sole Ownership

 The first thing most people consider is the cost.
 There are syndicates and racing clubs out there for all budgets, the first thing you should probably look at is how you are going to be charged and what you get for that cost.
 You can search for syndicates by price on our Browse page

 Some syndicates and racing clubs offer a one-off payment for the purchase and training of a horse for a set period of time.
 In most cases you will be paying to lease the horse for this time.
 Generally this type of syndicate or club is aimed at the budget end of the market and offers a great low-risk first step into racehorse ownership.